Andy Hrovat

-Andy Hrovat (born January 21, 1980) is an American wrestler who specializes in freestyle wrestling.
-He was a 3-time NCAA All-American and wrestled in the 2008 Olympic Games.
+Andy Hrovat (born January 21, 1980) is an American former freestyle and folkstyle wrestler.
+In college, he was a 3-time NCAA wrestling All-American and later wrestled for the U.S. Team in freestyle wrestling at the 2008 Olympic Games.

 High school career

 Hrovat wrestled scholastically at St. Edward High School in Lakewood, Ohio, where he was a two-time OHSAA state champion for coach Greg Urbas.

 He graduated from St. Edward in 1998.

 College career

 Hrovat wrestled at the University of Michigan, with fellow St. Edward wrestling star Ryan Bertin.
 He finished with collegiate record of 132–39, among the best in Michigan history.

 He achieved NCAA All-American honors three times: